Meet your next generation of employees while they’re still in school.

 Level 3 – Summer Internship – A student may join your team as a volunteer for a short internship to prepare or execute an age-appropriate task or project lasting no more than one week.
 This is non-compensated work and is arranged by the school’s guidance counselor.
 WNY STEM facilitates the experience.
 The employer selects the employee who sets the schedule and identifies the project.
 The student is responsible for transportation, and meeting the goals of the internship on the determined schedule.

-For more information, contact Director, Scott Read at email@example.com or Dr. Michelle Kavanaugh at firstname.lastname@example.org.
+For more information, contact Scott Read, Director at firstname.lastname@example.org or Ms. Bobbi DelBello, Director of Programs at email@example.com.